-The Powder Monkey.
+Consider The Powder Monkey

 Meet Aspinwall Fuller.
-Mr. Fuller was a ship's boy aboard a large naval warship.
-150 years ago, warships commonly carried young boys who during battle, brought gun powder to the ship's cannon.
-Because they were small and had to be very agile, these boys were nicknamed "powder monkeys."
+Mr. Fuller was a ship's boy on board a large warship.
+During the 19th century, warships commonly carried young boys on board who, in times of battle, brought gun powder to the ship's cannon.

-This photograph reveals a lot about the boy and the life around him.
+This photograph reveals a lot about Mr. Fuller and what goes on around him.
 Look at it closely.
-What information can you take from the photograph to help you form an understanding about the boy and about his life?
+See if you can find information to help you answer these questions.

-U.S. Navy photo 1.
-How old do you think this boy is?
+U.S. Navy photo

+1. How old do you think this boy is?

-- 2. What clues do you see that he might be on a warship? - 3.
-What differences do you see in his clothing and the clothing of the boys around you? - 4.
-How does Mr. Fuller appear to you?
+2. What suggests that he might be on a warship?

+3. What differences do you see in his clothing and the clothing of the boys around you?

+4. How does Mr. Fuller appear to you?
 Shy?
 Confident?
 New at the job?
+Experienced?

-Experienced? - 5.
-Do you think his uniform looks exactly like everyone else's uniform? - 6.
-What clues do you see that might lead you to think that the photograph was taken a long time ago?
+5. Do you think his uniform looks exactly like everyone else's uniform?

+6. What in the photograph might lead you to think that it was taken a long time ago?
-Sailors and powder monkeys learned to embroider colorful designs on their uniforms.
-Here, it is easy to see Aspinwall's needlework on the front of his smock.
-We can only imagine what colors he used.

-Many sailors embroidered designs upon the tops of their caps.
-Sometimes, these designs were quite elaborate, and they took a very long time to sew.

-If you were a powder monkey, like Aspinwall Fuller, and had a lot of time to sew needlework on your own cap, what design would you make?

-Section 3.
+U.S. Navy photo

 Black Sailors in Navy Blue!